AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 When a user creates a project from a template, the template's access settings do not carry over to the new created project.

-**[!UICONTROL Objects in Work List not] loading in Home**
+**Objects in [!UICONTROL Work List] not loading in [!UICONTROL Home]**

-_Home_
+_[!UICONTROL Home]_

-When a user clicks on an object in the Home Work List, the object's header appears in the right panel, but the details of the object do not appear.
-Eventually the user sees the message "Pages Unresponsive."
+When a user clicks on an object in the [!UICONTROL Home Work List], the object's header appears in the right panel, but the details of the object do not appear.
+Eventually the user sees the message "[!UICONTROL Pages Unresponsive.]"

 +++